YanivTzur/Couple-Matching-CA-Simulation/README.md

 The time between generations in milliseconds can be configured by changing the UPDATE_INTERVAL constant in the CAController class and recompiling.

+## License

+This project is licensed under the GNU General Public License v3.0 - see the LICENSE.md file for details.